n00badmin/mirage/README.md

 # mirage
-Mirage is a plugin for Cacti, designed to mirror polling data to file, allowing ingestion of SNMP data into Splunk.
+Mirage is a plugin for Cacti, designed to intercept and mirror SNMP polling data, allowing ingestion into Splunk.